Nyiriek/JuaLearn/README.md

 5. select option to use live server or get a live preview from on the web

 ## URL
-To access STEM BUDDY online , Click on the here
+Click here to access JuaLearn online

 ## Technologies Used